 Retinol is going to come in cream or lotion form.
 Collagen can come in a few different types and can be ingested, injected, or applied topically.
 There is NO scientific evidence supporting the benefits of collagen when applied topically, but scientific evidence shows positive results when it is ingested or injected.

 When should you start using anti-aging products like retinol & collagen?

 Way sooner than you probably think!
-Using anti-aging products in your early 20’s is going to be more beneficial and useful then if you wait till your 30’s.
-The earlier you introduce these products, the less damage there will be done to your skin; it’s better to be proactive than reactive when it comes to your skincare regime.
+Using anti-aging products in your early 20’s is going to be more beneficial than if you wait till your 30’s.
+In addition, the earlier you introduce these products, the less damage there will be done to your skin; it’s better to be proactive than reactive to your skincare regime.

-Your skin is still developing and changing before your 20, so you don’t need to use them any sooner.
+Your skin is still developing and changing before you are 20, so you don’t need to use them any sooner.
 However, teens can use retinol as a spot treatment to help control and diminish the appearance of acne.

-Always apply collagen and retinol to freshly washed, bare skin and never try to layer either of them on top of one another or over other face products.
+Always apply collagen and retinol to freshly washed, bare skin and never try to layer either on top of one another or over other face products.
 These both are considered a base product and can be layered with products on top of it once it is applied to the face, but not vice versa.
-Layering them over other products is going to block them from penetrating the skin, thus making them useless.
+Also, layering them over other products will block them from penetrating the skin, thus making them useless.

 It is also essential to apply it just once the first week.
-Don’t come in with your guns blazing trying to apply it twice a day every day or you’re going to irritate and damage your skin.
+Please don’t come in with your guns blazing trying to apply it twice a day every day or you’re going to irritate and damage your skin.
 You must learn to walk before you can run!

-Use both continually and religiously, or your skin is going to go right back to where you started.
-Pair it with a beauty roller to really get the product deep down in your skin!
+Use both continually and religiously, or your skin will go right back to where you started.
+Then, pair it with a beauty roller to really get the product deep down in your skin!